-Constant Contact is a simple and easy-to-use platform that has been on the market for 25 years.
+Constant Contact has been a simple and easy-to-use platform for 25 years.

 The platform primarily focuses on email marketing beginners who want to leverage the power of email to grow their businesses.
 Despite its focus on simplicity, Constant Contact has some cool segmentation features based on user actions like open rates and clickthroughs.
 You can also segment based on custom tags, profile info, etc.

 You can use the segmentation features to organize your mailing lists.
 But with the introduction of privacy-first features on iOS 15 that limit activity tracking, Constant Contact needs to reinvent itself on the segmentation front.

 - Lead generation landing page builder;

 - Segmentation based on last interaction, user activity, or tags;

 - Automation features for lead nurturing, welcome emails, etc.